softprops/lando/README.md

 > The rustlang ecosystem has a number of really great [HTTP server crates](https://crates.io/categories/web-programming::http-server).
 If you're interested in writing HTTP applications, you may want to evaluate them as well.
-A common theme they all share is that they provide interfaces for authoring applications, in addition to interfaces for configuring servers that listen on ports that expose your application over network connections.
+A common theme they share is in providing interfaces for authoring applications, in addition to interfaces for configuring servers that listen on ports that expose your application over network connections.
 A server which is then your reponsiblity to figure out how to host, scale, monitor and manage operations and uptime for.

 Lando is different.
-Lando's focus is solely on writing applications, freeing developers from the business and toil of the [undifferentiated heavy lifting](https://www.cio.co.nz/article/466635/amazon_cto_stop_spending_money_undifferentiated_heavy_lifting_/) that comes along with managing servers.
+Lando's focus is solely on writing applications.
+AWS will manage servers for you, freeing you from the business and toil of the [undifferentiated heavy lifting](https://www.cio.co.nz/article/466635/amazon_cto_stop_spending_money_undifferentiated_heavy_lifting_/) that comes along with managing servers yourself.

 Lando is designed to work _with_ the interfaces of strong existing ecosystems, both within Rust as well as the strong serverless ecosystems that extend beyond Rust ( make some friends! ).